slevithan/oniguruma-parser/README.md

 ): OnigurumaAst;
 ```

-An error is thrown if the pattern isn't valid in Oniguruma.
+An error is thrown if the pattern or flags aren't valid in Oniguruma.

 ## Regex optimizer